 Abstract

-Background: The large radiation field and surrounding normal structures make treatment planning and dose delivery of synchronous bilateral breast cancer (SBBC) much more difficult than it is for unilateral breast cancer.
-Intensity-modulated radiation therapy (IMRT) or volumetric-modulated arc therapy (VMAT) can produce acceptable normal tissue sparing while improving target dose coverage compared to 3D-CRT.
-With this context in mind, we carried out a study to examine the dosimetric variations of IMRT and VMAT techniques using a single isocenter for planning cases of SBBC.
+Background and objective: The large radiation field and surrounding normal structures in synchronous bilateral breast cancer (SBBC) make treatment planning and dose delivery significantly more challenging than in unilateral breast cancer.
+Intensity-modulated radiation therapy (IMRT) and volumetric-modulated arc therapy (VMAT) have the potential to improve target dose coverage while minimizing normal tissue exposure compared to 3D-conformal radiotherapy (3D-CRT).
+This study aimed to investigate the dosimetric variations of IMRT and VMAT techniques using a single isocenter for planning SBBC cases.

-Patients and methods: Five patients were considered for this study.
-All the patients had undergone bilateral mastectomy.
-Dose prescribed was 50 Gy in 25 fractions.
-VMAT and IMRT plans were created for each patient.
-All the plans made were mono-isocentric.
-Dosimetric data of the target and organs at risk (OAR) were compared.
+Material and methods: Five patients who had undergone bilateral mastectomy were included in this study.
+A dose of 50 Gy in 25 fractions was prescribed.
+VMAT and IMRT plans were created for each patient using a mono-isocentric approach.
+Dosimetric data for the target volume (PTV) and organs at risk (OARs) were compared.

-Conclusion: The single isocentric VMAT technique can be performed conveniently in SBBC.
-It improves target volume coverage with optimal normal tissue sparing.
-It is a feasible approach while planning synchronous bilateral breast irradiation.
+Conclusion: The single-isocentric VMAT technique is a convenient approach for SBBC planning, improving target volume coverage with optimal normal tissue sparing.
+It is a feasible option for synchronous bilateral breast irradiation.

 Introduction